mathieuhuet/BlackjackWeb/README.md

-## Mathieu Huet, November 23rd 2022
+## Mathieu Huet, November 23rd 2022, Webpage requested by Codeworks admission to web development program

 Warning: You need to be connected to the internet for the webpage to work because I import the jQuery library from Google Hosted Libraries.